kentkr/data-dec/README.md

 If you don't have a ssh token authenticated you can install it with a git personal access token.
 Just follow [this guide](https://docs.readthedocs.io/en/stable/guides/private-python-packages.html).

-You can now run `dec -h` and it should display the docs for package entry point `dec`.
+You can now run `dec -h` and it should display the docs for the package entry point `dec`.

 ## create your first model